w15interactive/w15i-carlo-public-bot/README.md

 **Current Commands** (will be updated frequently)" **Fun Commands**:
-`coffee` Gives the mentioned user OR the command caller a mug of coffee.
+*`coffee`: Gives the mentioned user OR the command caller a mug of coffee.
-`coinflip`: Flips a coin, landing either heads or tails.
+*`coinflip`: Flips a coin, landing either heads or tails.
-`doubleroll`: Rolls two dices.
+*`doubleroll`: Rolls two dices.
-`memes`: Posts a random meme.
+*`memes`: Posts a random meme.
-`shostadrugs`: Feed's mentioned member some cheap drugs.
+*`shostadrugs`: Feed's mentioned member some cheap drugs.

 **Economy Commands**:
 `bal`: Checks user or mentioned member's balance.